 Puppies may have to wait a while before getting a taste of tuna.
 They have a lot of growing up to do and there are specially-designed puppy food formulas to give them everything they need to go through that process in a healthy way.
 Plus, making sure you offer them the right portion can be a bit trickier given their small size.
 When it comes to puppies, it’s safest to keep tuna in the cupboard for now.

-Yes, you can feed your dog canned tuna, as long as you do so in moderation and only infrequently, and you choose the version that’s packed in fresh water instead of oil or salted water.
-It’s also important to check the label and make sure there is no extra salt added to the canned tuna.
+Yes, you can feed your dog canned tuna, as long as you do so in moderation and infrequently.
+Choose the version that’s packed in fresh water instead of oil or salted water.
+Also check the label to make sure there is no extra salt added to the canned tuna.

 Can dogs eat raw tuna?